 Please remember that when you trade, your capital is at risk.
 Options trading is a particularly complex and risky trading strategy.
 A recent study using data from the largest options exchange in the world, the Chicago Mercantile Exchange (CME), showed that 83% of all options on stock indices expired worthless.

 FinecoBank is one of Europe’s largest banks, with 20+ years of leadership history in brokerage and over 30 million orders processed every year.
 Its core mission is to make online trading simple by providing direct access to the markets in just one click.
 With Fineco, you can access 26 global markets and trade over 20,000 financial instruments worldwide on a single account, including UK and overseas shares, ETFs, funds, bonds, forex, CFDs and options.
 Users can also invest and trade directly in GBP, EUR, USD, CHF and 20+ currencies.
-For options trading, FinecoBank gives you access to the CBOE market, Volatility Index (VIX) and options on the S&P, Dow Jones, Nasdaq and Russell indices, as well as US stocks.
-When you open a trading account with FinecoBank, you will have the option to navigate the market through PowerDesk, an advanced trading platform accessible on the web that offers intuitive chart trading, personalised dashboards, personalised listings and technical analyses, all on one screen.
+For options trading, FinecoBank gives you access to the CBOE markets, Volatility Index (VIX) and options on the S&P, Dow Jones, Nasdaq and Russell indices, as well as US stocks.
+When you open a trading account with FinecoBank, you will have the choice to navigate the markets through PowerDesk or FinecoX, advanced trading platforms provided by FinecoBank and accessible on the web and mobile devices.
+These platforms offer intuitive chart trading, personalised dashboards, personalised listings and technical analyses, all on one screen.

 FinecoBank charges commissions on options trading from $3.95 per lot on the S&P, Nasdaq, Dow Jones, Russell, and VIX indices, as well as on US stock options.
 This fee reduces as the size of your trades increases.
 Fees are expressed in USD and EUR but are converted to GBP at the official exchange rate at the time of the relevant transaction.
 FinecoBank’s products include a Trading Account and Stocks and Shares ISA.